RolandFaure/Alice-asm/README.md

         --clean     remove the tmp folder at the end [off] -v, --version
                     print version and exit

+        -h, --help  print this help message and exit
 ```

 ## Can I use Alice for both genomic and metagenomic use cases ?